 Per Section 1919(e)(7)(B)(iii) of the Social Security Act, Resident Reviews are required for NF residents experiencing a “significant change in condition.”
 (Note that this provision replaced the requirement that PASRR Resident Reviews must be performed annually.)

 The Centers for Medicare & Medicaid Services (CMS) Long-Term Care Facility Resident Assessment Instrument 3.0 User’s Manual, version 1.5, provides guidance to nursing facilities (NF) on when a significant change requires referral for a PASRR Resident Review evaluation if a mental illness, intellectual disability, or related condition is present or is suspected to be present.

 The manual notes that a “significant change” is a major decline or improvement in a resident’s status that:

-- Will not normally resolve itself without intervention by staff or by implementing standard disease-related clinical interventions, is not “self- limiting” (for declines only);
+- Will not normally resolve itself without intervention by staff or by implementing standard disease-related clinical interventions, the decline is not considered “self- limiting”;

 - Impacts more than one area of the resident’s health status; and

 - Requires interdisciplinary review and/or revision of the care plan.

 It is important that states understand that the guidance to NFs addresses individuals previously identified by PASRR and individuals who may not have been identified as having a PASRR condition at the time of admission.

 In instances where the individual was previously identified by PASRR to have mental illness, intellectual disability, or a related condition, the following conditions may be noted as the reason for referral (note, this is not an exhaustive list):

 - A resident who demonstrates increased behavioral, psychiatric, or mood-related symptoms.